-where $\cdot$ denotes the inferential object of interest (e.g., regression parameters; latent process; predictive values at a location or time).
-We sample from \eqref{eq:stacked_posterior} by first sampling one of the $J$ posteriors, $p(\cdot\mid \mathscr{D}_{\tau},\mathscr{M}_{j})$ with probability $\hat{w}_j$, and then sampling $\cdot$ from the drawn posterior.

-The computational procedure needed to compute the individual stacking weights within each time shard is depicted in Algorithm~\eqref{alg:dynamic_bps}.
-We take advantage of parallel computing over the competitive model evaluation, as the number $J$ of competitive models in most applications allows for a light implementation even in modest computational environments.
+where $\cdot$ denotes the inferential object of interest (e.g., regression parameters; the latent process; predictive values at a location or time).
+We sample from \eqref{eq:stacked_posterior} by first sampling one of the $J$ posteriors, $p(\cdot\mid \mathscr{D}_{\tau},\mathscr{M}_{j})$ with a probability of $\hat{w}_j$, and then sampling $\cdot$ from the drawn posterior.
+Computing the individual stacking weights within each time shard is detailed in Algorithm~\eqref{alg:dynamic_bps}.
+We exploit parallel computing over the competitive model evaluation, as the number $J$ of competitive models in most applications allows for a light implementation even in modest computational environments.

-A substantial problem arises when borrowing temporal posterior-to-prior information throughout \textsc{ffbs} using the content presented so far.
-Indeed, predictive stacking results in posterior distributions defined as finite mixtures, see Equation~\eqref{eq:stacked_posterior}.
-This could break the \textsc{ffbs} machinery, i.e., its conjugacy across previous instant posteriors acting as priors for the next one. a solution to the mutual information must be found.
-Intuitively, a solution relies on assimilating a parallel learning path for each model.
-Thus, the stacked distribution retains reliability for inference in each generic dataset $\mathscr{D}_{\tau}$, but information to the incoming dataset $\mathscr{D}_{\tau+1}$ only passes across $J$ parallel learning paths.
-Then, posterior-to-prior distribution retains the conjugacy of \textsc{ffbs} algorithm, as we do not use stacked posterior $\hat{p}(\cdot\mid\mathscr{D}_{\tau})$ but conditional posterior instead, i.e. $p(\cdot\mid\mathscr{D}_{\tau},\mathscr{M}_{j})$ for $j=1,\dots,J$.
-Hence, these computational adaptations allow us to preserve the conjugacy in the \textsc{ffbs} algorithm while borrowing information between time instants.

-Thus, we found a solution that allows us to average out nuisance spatial parameters, and this was obtained by adapting instruments from \textsc{bps} into a dynamical environment.
-It is worth specifying that the conditional posterior distributions do not affect the inference within each data shard at a specific time instant.
-In practice, conditional posterior distributions, are only used to allow the information propagation across time, but inferences are pursued by stacked posterior.
-This permits us to take advantage of the finite mixture formulation of stacked posterior gained from \textsc{bps}, making it possible to fit more complex distributions, for prediction and uncertainty quantification.
-Figure~\ref{fig:dataset_dependence} provides a graphical representation of the entire procedure within each ``cell''.
+The stacked posterior in Equation~\eqref{eq:stacked_posterior} is a finite mixture, and propagating it as the prior for the next time step destroys the conjugacy on which the \textsc{ffbs} recursions rely.
+We resolve this by separating the two roles played by the posterior.
+Within each time shard $\mathscr{D}_{\tau}$, inference, prediction, smoothing, and uncertainty quantification are carried out using the stacked posterior $\hat{p}(\cdot\mid\mathscr{D}_{\tau})$, exploiting the flexibility of its mixture form.
+Information is propagated forward in time, instead, along $J$ parallel learning paths: each model $\mathscr{M}_{j}$ passes its own conditional posterior $p(\cdot\mid\mathscr{D}_{\tau},\mathscr{M}_{j})$, rather than the mixture, as the prior for step $\tau+1$.
+Since each conditional posterior is conjugate, the posterior-to-prior update is preserved exactly, and the stacking weights are recomputed at every step from the one-step-ahead predictive densities.